 The front door was closed.
 That wasn’t odd.
 It was, after all, raining like goddamn Noah.
 What was odd were the muddy tracks on the porch shaped like small shoeprints, and the big glob of mud on the handle of the screen door.
 Both looked fresh.
 The smear mark was from a hand the same approximate size of Tommy’s, who would never allow mud on the porch, let alone the door, and wouldn’t even serve those who treated her place so poorly.

 He grabbed the handle and pulled it open.
 He reached for the smeared doorknob, twisted it, and pushed the door open and stepped inside.

 Tommy stood behind the counter.
-Behind her, with a one of those damn electric guns to her neck, was one of them, bright white and pathetic pink.
+Behind her, with an electric gun to her neck, was a one, bright white and pathetic pink.
 Sitting at a table in front of the glass display cabinet were three others, electric guns pointed at him.

 “Boys,” he said calmly, slowly holding up his hands after closing the door.
 He glanced at the one menacing Tommy.
 “I take that personally, friend.
 She isn’t part of this.
 Let her go and we can talk.”

 “To what end?” it demanded.
 Its voice was a mix of electronic and real.
-Its skin was even pinker than normal, and partially translucent.
-The weapon it held to Tommy’s neck could easily kill him from this distance.
+Its skin seemed whiter than normal, and was partially translucent.
+The weapon it held to Tommy’s neck could easily kill him at this distance.

 The left one at the table waved its gun at him.

 “We are not boys.
 Do you have it?”
 Its voice was higher than the one behind Tommy.
 He guessed that at one time she might have been thought a female.

 He thought he might dissimulate, then vetoed it.
 They probably had internals on him.
 He wasn’t about to give them additional excuses for mayhem—or murder.